We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Therapy Aid Coalition (currently only serving certain communities)

-If you’ve found a counselor you want to work with but can’t pay their fee, it doesn’t hurt to ask — respectfully — about a sliding-scale payment option.
-While it’s not common, some counselors do offer this.
+Additionally, if you’ve found a counselor you want to work with but can’t pay their fee, it doesn’t hurt to ask — respectfully — about a sliding-scale payment option.

 Join a local support group